-Statement: „16+1 is a China-led initiative which does not bring any benefits for the participating 16 CEE countries, thus it should dissolve”
+Motion: „16+1 is a China-led initiative which does not bring any benefits for the participating 16 CEE countries, thus it should dissolve”

-Motion FOR the statement:
+FOR the motion:

 The 8th summit of Heads of Government of Central and Eastern European Countries (CEEC) and Chinese PM Li Keqiang will start tomorrow in the Croatian city of Dubrovnik.
 Such a location is of course symbolic, but not only because of the significance of Peljesac bridge which was built by a Chinese company, with EU funding involved, and in an EU member state.
 The investment projects in the Balkans (on a bilateral not regional basis) are becoming a main part of the “16+1” cooperation and as such will be often highlighted by the Chinese during the Dubrovnik meeting.
 It is a clear symbol of “16+1” – a China-led initiative serving Chinese interests and harming, or at least impeding, the interests of other participants, especially EU member states in their relations with the U.S and links with EU power circles.